 Asphalt Fume Exposures During the Application of Hot Asphalt to Roofs.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-112, (2003, October).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2003-112, (October 2003).
 Represents the collaborative efforts of industry, labor, and government to reduce worker exposures to asphalt fumes during the application of hot asphalt to roofs.
 Also, describes the application of hot asphalt to roofs, identifies steps in the process that may involve worker exposure to asphalt fumes, and identifies current engineering controls and work practices used to reduce exposures.

 Engineering Control Guidelines for Hot Mix Asphalt Pavers.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-105, (1997, January).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 97-105, (January 1997).
 Presents guidelines for implementing engineering controls that reduce highway asphalt fumes at the source.

 For additional information on general safety and health concerns, see OSHA’s Safety and Health Topics Page on: